sdr-enthusiasts/docker-readsb-protobuf/README.md

 [Mictronics' `readsb-protobuf`](https://github.com/Mictronics/readsb-protobuf) Mode-S/ADSB/TIS decoder for RTLSDR, BladeRF, Modes-Beast and GNS5894 devices, running in a docker container.

-This version uses Googles protocol buffer for data storage and exchange with web application.
+This version uses Google's protocol buffer for data storage and exchange with web application.
 Saves on storage space and bandwidth.

 This container also contains InfluxData's [Telegraf](https://docs.influxdata.com/telegraf/), and can send flight data and `readsb` metrics to InfluxDB (if wanted - not started by default).